SlavkoPar/Support-MERN/README.md

 In the project directory, you can run:
 ### `yarn run dev`
-Starts concurrently server script "backend/server.js", Express web application framework, and the React App in the development mode.\
+Runs concurrently server script "backend/server.js", and the React App in the development mode.

-or
+"backend/server.js" script starts Express web application framework and connecting MongoDB database.

 ### `yarn start`